 The Institute was founded by Wabash alumnus Richard J Stephenson '62, a philanthropist and entrepreneur who is committed to a free society.
 Learn More.

 For students who submit a short comment on what "liberty" or "responsibility" means to you, the Institute will send you a free book from the Liberty Fund catalog.
-Contact Lewis McCrary for more information.
+Contact Violet Benge for more information.